 - Perpetrators’ in-laws and parents of his girlfriend were the third largest group of victims (9%).

-- Over one third (60) of the 160 non-fatal child victims were on the premises during the killing of their mothers or other family members.
+- 60 of the 63 non-fatal child victims whose information was known were on the premises during the killing of their mothers or other family members.

 In general, assessing batterer-generated risks (such as suicidality, unemployment, increased sexual violence) and system-generated risks (such as failure to provide interpreters to victims with limited English proficiency) is at the core of domestic violence related homicide prevention methods and tools.
 However, community-generated and/or family-generated risks increase endangerment levels because they can elevate batterer- and systems-generated risks.
 The Institute is making a unique contribution to the field by identifying how family- and community-generated risks are implicated in intimate homicides, familicides, contract and/or honor killings, and endangering non-intimates such as friends and family.